 Hiking

 If you’re looking for a hike near Asheville, look no further than in Madison County!
-Madison County is home the Appalachian Trail and has hundreds of miles of trails both on the AT and in the Pisgah National Forest for hikers to enjoy.
+It is home to the Appalachian Trail and has hundreds of miles of trails both on the AT and in the Pisgah National Forest for hikers to enjoy.
 Below are some of our favorites that accommodate all fitness levels and distances.

 Hikes on the Appalachian Trail